-Facility data is at the core of all environmental regulatory processes.
-Linked to other critical environmental data such as hazardous waste, air, and water quality, well-managed facility data has the capacity to provide a comprehensive picture of environmental sites that enables co-regulators to better understand potential environmental impacts and protect human health and the environment.
-Sharing accurate facility information between co-regulators in real time is critical to achieving these goals.
+Facility data lie at the core of all environmental regulatory processes.
+Linked to other critical environmental data such as hazardous waste, air, and water quality, well-managed facility data have the capacity to provide a comprehensive picture of environmental sites that enables co-regulators to better understand potential environmental impacts.

-An integrated facility identification approach will support regulatory burden reduction, cross-program coordination, and the ability to correct data as it is reported:
+An integrated facility identification approach will support regulatory burden reduction, cross-program coordination, and the ability to correct data as it is reported.
+It can also:

-- Remove or reduce the reporting burden of redundant facility information for the regulated community.
+- Reduce the duplicative reporting burden for the regulated community.

-- Increase efficiency for the regulated community by streamlining data collection and reporting.
+- Streamline regulated community data collection and reporting.

 - Provide the regulated community, regulators, and the public more accurate and timely facility data.

-The Facility team has launched a suite of shared facility services that are available for broader adoption by co-regulatory partners.
-The services will enable partners to push (‘submit’) facility data from their systems into a program record within the Facility Registry Service (FRS) and to query facility data in real-time from FRS.
-The facility services will enable real-time sharing of facility information between partners’ systems and the EPA facility system, the FRS.
-This effort ushers in a new era of joint collaborative information management and allows for higher data quality and more accurate, timely facility information.
+The E-Enterprise Facility Integration Project has launched a suite of shared facility services available for broader adoption by co-regulatory partners.
+The services will enable partners to “push” (submit) facility data from their systems into a program record within the EPA facility system, Facility Registry Service (FRS), and to query facility data in real time from FRS.
+The facility services can enable real-time sharing of facility information between partners’ systems and FRS.

-In the implementation and maintenance phase, the team will continue to coordinate with states, tribes, and local governments looking to implement new facility shared services through the Exchange Network grants.
-For additional information on shared facility services or to begin the configuration process, please contact Matt Kelly or the Facility Team Quad Chairs (see contacts on the right side).
-States or local governments can also contact ECOS at ECOS@ecos.org.
+Project leads will continue to coordinate with states, tribes, and local governments looking to implement new facility shared services through Exchange Network grants.
+Interested states, tribes, local governments, and EPA program offices should contact the project leads.
+States or local governments can also contact ECOS.

 - Link to Shared Services